Thomacdebabo/VarroAI/README.md

 ```
 This script allows you to classify possible varroa matches in a picture.
 It will show you a sample and you have to press the right key:
 - "a" to label a sample as varroa,
-- "d" to tag it as a falsep-ositive,
+- "d" to tag it as a false positive,
 - any other key to skip the sample

 The labeled images are stored at the location: dataset_dir